21 Gift Ideas for 60-Year-Old Men (That They’ll Actually Want)

 11. A Retro Record Player That Does It All

-It's great that this vintage-style player handles vinyl, cassettes, and even CDs — which seem to be becoming retro themselves!
+It's great when a vintage-style player handles vinyl, cassettes, and even CDs — which seem to be becoming retro themselves!
 I’ve always preferred having physical copies of music, but I’ll admit I do stream a bit while walking these days.
 This would be perfect for dusting off Elaine’s treasured vinyl copy of the Wombles.
 (Sorry Elaine!)

-12. BLUETTI Portable Power Station – Serious Power Anywhere
+12. A Portable Power Station – Serious Power Anywhere

 I have the smaller version of this and always regretted not going one step up.
 These are simply brilliant.
 Aside from giving you extra power in the campervan, they’re fantastic for everything from powering a tyre inflator or air awning pump, to taking down the beach.
 We often need to charge several phones, cameras and devices at once — this does it neatly with loads of power outlets.
 We’ve even taken it to hotel rooms and lodges to avoid the usual cable chaos.
 You can recharge it via solar panels, wall socket, or from the van while driving.